 Tummy tucks at Image Surgical Arts are different from most, due to the amount of liposuction Dr. Harris incorporates into your tummy tuck.
 Many surgeons will do only a few areas of liposuction (or none at all) as part of a tummy tuck.
 Dr. Harris typically performs liposuction to at least seven areas including the lower back (sacrum), mid-back, back bra roll, waist, hips, mons and upper and lower abdomen.

-This 360-degree liposuction technique is what distinguishes an Image Surgical Arts tummy tuck from what you would get elsewhere.
+This 360° liposuction technique is what distinguishes an Image Surgical Arts tummy tuck from what you would get elsewhere.
 You get “total picture” results instead of improving only your frontal appearance.
 After all, your body is 3-dimensional.

 A tummy tuck is an outpatient procedure performed in our own accredited state-of-the-art surgical center.
 Depending on the details, your surgery will take between 3 to 4 hours.
 In general, here’s how it will go: